Olympus IR-500

 The Olympus IR-500 is a 4.0-megapixel ultra-compact digital camera introduced by Olympus Corporation in 2004.

-It features a 360° swivelling 2.5" LCD display, a 2.8× zoom lens, and 11× digital zoom in an ultra-compact mixed metal and plastic body.
+It features a 360° swivelling 2.5" LCD, a 2.8× zoom lens, and 11× digital zoom in an ultra-compact mixed metal and plastic body.
 The peculiar disposition of the display allows for an enhanced hip-height photo composition (to picture children or low height objects) and auto-portrait mode (allowing the photographer to see the composition).